 When I was elected as Alderman, I also promised to fight high taxes.
-I voted against the recent 22% property tax increase (one of two Aldermen).
-It was originally proposed by the current Mayor and Administration to be a 25% increase with the current Mayor saying”We don't have a spending problem, we have a revenue problem".
-This was followed shortly after by the Mayor proposing and breaking a tie to purchase over one million dollars ($1,000,000) in synthetic turf.
-I disagreed and voted against a frivolous expenditure, at a time that we were looking at a budget deficit and a need for funding our schools I felt it was unwise and not being a good steward of the tax payer's dollar.
-As Mayor, I will fight to keep your taxes low and produce cuts in unnecessary areas to help absorb the financial impact of investing in our schools.
-We should only spend what is needed, and place Schools and Public Safety at the top of our priorities.
+I voted against the 22% property tax increase (one of two Aldermen).
+I disagreed and voted against the frivolous expenditure of one million dollars on synthetic turf, especillay at a time when we were looking at a budget deficit and need to conserve funds for our new school system.
+I felt it was unwise and not being a good steward of the tax payer's dollar.
+As Alderman, I will continue fighting to keep your taxes low and produce cuts in unnecessary areas to help absorb the financial impact of investing in our children's education.
+We should only spend what is needed, and keep Schools and Public Safety at the top of our priorities.

 With my experience in both large enterprises and small business, I know what it takes to make Collierville a great place to live now and for future generations.

 I ask for your prayers and your continued support by reelecting me as your Alderman for Position 4.